Insights, tutorials, and news from the PAACADEMY community.

 Requirements for admission include taking the undergraduate entrance exam administered by ETH Zurich and obtaining the required score for the International Baccalaureate (IB) Diploma or the European Baccalaureate Diploma.
 Also, depending on the language of the program, a certificate of proficiency in English or a certificate of proficiency in German is required.

-5th in the World
+3rd in Europe 5th in the World

 Founded in 1996 as a collaboration between Manchester Metropolitan University and the University of Manchester, the Manchester School of Architecture remains a leading institution in the field.
 It is one of the largest architecture schools in England and continues to play a major role in shaping the future of architecture.